 Question: Dear HPA: How early do I have to sign up for the MCAT?
 Have you heard of any problems with registration?
 Any advice?

 Answer: Excellent question.
 The most important thing to know is: Register early, ideally on the first date possible for your intended test date.
+To determine what date you should aim for, consult with our Questions of the Week Archives and/or talk it over with an adviser!

 For additional information, be sure to read through the MCAT website -- especially "MCAT Essentials" (right hand sidebar), all will become clear.
 It might be a good idea to print out the "MCAT Essentials" document and read it in total.